Ta709/NEO-MATRIX/README.md

 ## How to Create a Matrix-style Console Script

-This guide provides instructions for creating a custom script that displays a "Matrix" animation on your Raspberry Pi.
+This guide provides instructions for creating a custom script that displays a "Matrix" animation on Linux.

 -----